Great Lever

-Great Lever is a suburb of Bolton, Greater Manchester, England.
+Great Lever (/'le:v@(r)/, LAY-ver) is a suburb of Bolton, Greater Manchester, England.
 Historically in Lancashire, it is 2+1/2 mi south of Bolton town centre and the same distance north of Farnworth.
 The district is served by frequent buses running to Bolton town centre, Farnworth and the Royal Bolton Hospital.
 The population is 16,969.

 Religion

-The parish church of St. Michael (with St Bartholomew) is a Grade 2 listed building.
+The parish church of St. Michael (with St Bartholomew) is a Grade II listed building.

 Landmarks

 On Green Lane there is one large public house: Southfield's, a pub and restaurant and The Brooklyn (now a private school).
 Both were houses built for local mill owners.

 Beehive Mill (now demolished) on Crescent Road.

 On the opposite side of Green Lane from the park are the grounds of Bolton Cricket Club.
 The two conjoined Doe Hey Reservoirs are used for private fishing.
 Will Hill Brook, which drains into the Doe Hey Reservoirs, forms the southern boundary between Great Lever and Farnworth.